-Even after stopping medication, patients who had once taken it were less likely to abuse drugs than those had never taken medication.
+Even after stopping medication, patients who had once taken it were less likely to abuse drugs than those who had never taken medication.
 This effect, however, faded with time.

-Key Takeaways for Parents
+Key takeaways for parents

 This is a large reliable study, according to both Dorta and Tagliareni.

 “It’s consistent with several recent studies showing that ADHD medication does not increase substance abuse risk,” says Dorta.
 Staying on medication during teen and young adult years, he adds, can reduce other risky behavior as well, like driving accidents.